-It’s 2016 election season!
-Engaging with the democratic process can be an exciting time, but it can also be exhausting with heightened emotion and stress.
+2020 has been an especially challenging year.
+We are in the midst of navigating the election season while also managing the COVID-19 pandemic, racial injustice, physical distancing, and remote learning.
+Engaging with the democratic process can be meaningful, but it can also be exhausting with heightened emotion and stress.
 We want to encourage you to regularly check-in with what you are experiencing, and develop a self-care plan that works for you.
-While this election season can present unique potential stressors, it is also an opportunity to practice important life skills including how to deal with difficult emotions and circumstances.
+While this election season can present unique stressors, it is also an opportunity to practice important life skills including how to deal with difficult emotions and circumstances.

 Pace yourself and manage your resources.
 This process will last for months during an already busy Fall semester.